Volunteer

 Crisis Services Training

-SARA trains staff and volunteers to provide Crisis Intervention, Advocacy, and Engagement Services using the Professional Standards for Virginia Sexual and Domestic Violence Programs.
+SARA trains staff and volunteers to provide crisis intervention and supportive services using the Professional Standards for Virginia Sexual and Domestic Violence Programs created by the Virginia Department of Criminal Justice Services.

 The goal of Crisis Services Training is for volunteers, staff, and interns to have a basic understanding and awareness of these concepts.
 Training methods include lecture, guest speakers, small group activities, and call simulation.